ScottHMcKean/doc-intelligence-app/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Follow the modular design principles
-4. Add tests for new functionality
+3. Add tests for new functionality
-5. Submit a pull request
+4. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+# TODO

+- [ ] Add tests once abstractions are established
+- [ ] Make sure we save page images to volumes
+- [ ] Establish conversation history
+- [ ] Write blog